User Community Service Desk Downloads

 1. An active Snowflake account.

-3. A user account with access to the objects listed here and the following Snowflake privilege: CREATE FUNCTION.
-This privilege allows creating UDFs within a schema.
-See How to set up Snowflake user account.
+3. A user account with access to those objects and the CREATE FUNCTION privilege in the target schema.

 Snowflake credentials and connection details in the .env file